-During Year 1, the scope of the E2ECU was to monitor 35 end-to-end links for 3 projects: LHCOPN, DEISA and IGTMD.
+During Year 2, E2ECU monitored a total of 36 circuits for 3 projects: LHCOPN (23), DEISA (11) and IGTMD (2, though these were merged into one in March 2011).
 These links require global monitoring because multiple networks, some outside Europe, contribute sections of the links from end to end.
-A total of 613 Trouble Tickets (TTs) were tracked and closed.
-The E2ECU's scope may be extended to other projects in the future.
+A total of 704 Trouble Tickets (TTs) were tracked and closed.
+The E2ECU's scope will be extended to other projects in the future, as part of the planned re-organisation of the E2ECU in 2011 by GN3 Service Activity 2 Multi-Domain Network Services (SA2) Task 2 Multi-Domain Service Coordination and Operation (T2).